Efficient Quantum Optimization via Dynamical Simulation: Main Results

-assuming that the distribution $\rho_{\rm mc}$ is compactly supported on $[x_{\min},x_{\max}]^N\times [p_{\min},p_{\max}]^N\times [s_{\min},s_{\max}]\times [p_{s,\min},p_{s,\max}]$ where $\alpha$ is the coefficient $1$-norm of a LCU decomposition of $f(\bx)$ where $\alpha \ge \max_{\bx} |f(\bx)|$. \end{thm} We see from these results that we can find the global optimum as well as local optima by changing the dynamics to allow us to explore multiple local optima.
+We see from these results that we can find the global optimum as well as local optima by changing the dynamics to allow us to explore multiple local optima.
 Specifically, under the assumption that the discretization error caused by choosing a discretization scale of $h_{\min}$ is sufficient and the spectral gap of the Liouvillian (analogous to a spectral gap of a Markov chain) is sufficiently large then we can in fact find a close approximation to a globally optimal point by leveraging the fact that the continuum Nos\'e Liouvillian equilibrates to the global optimum.
 This result is further particularly interesting because it relies on a number of results from quantum thermodynamics which are needed to estimate the timescale required for the evolution to reach microcanonical equilibrium.

+In Table~\ref{tab:compare} we consider the setting of having only phase oracle access to the objective function and compare the query complexities of our local and global optimization algorithms to hybrid quantum-classical approaches which only use the quantum computer to compute gradients.
+Importantly, we compare general purpose quantum optimization algorithms with each other, meaning that none of these algorithms rely on any particular structure of the objective function.
+For the comparison of the local approaches, we choose convex quadratic optimization as a benchmark problem since it allows us to provide concrete convergence and query bounds.
+In particular, the query upper bounds that we are able to prove for this benchmark problem are exponentially better in the condition number, $\lambda_{\max}/\lambda_{\min}$, for our fully quantum approach than the hybrid approach.

+For global optimization problems, the query upper bound for our fully quantum approach has exponentially better scaling with the inverse spectral gap $\gamma^{-1}$ and the inverse error tolerance $\delta^{-1}$ than the hybrid approach.
+Of course, global optimization is a hard problem in general, so any algorithm is expected to require a number of queries that scales super-polynomially with $N$, the number of optimization parameters, in the worst case.
+In particular, $\gamma$ can be exponentially small in $N$ in which case the query upper bound for our fully quantum algorithm scales exponentially in $N$.
+However, the query upper bound for the hybrid approach in that case is doubly exponential in $N$, so the upper bound for the fully quantum algorithm is still exponentially better than the upper bound for the hybrid approach.